AswathyMohan89/EDA_Project/README.md

 The main problems we are trying to analyse here are:

 #### Problem Statement:
--Compare the distribution of coffee shops(Starbucks and Dunkin Donuts) across New york.
+* Compare the distribution of coffee shops(Starbucks and Dunkin Donuts) across New york.
--Find The worst/best grade distribution for top 10 cuisines.
+* Find The worst/best grade distribution for top 10 cuisines.
--Find relation between the violation code and cuisines?
+* Find relation between the violation code and cuisines?

 #### Domain questions:
--How do you want the distribution/place?
+* How do you want the distribution/place?
--What relation between violation code and cusiines
+* What relation between violation code and cusiines

 #### Data Questions:
--Name - DBA , Boroughs
+* Name - DBA , Boroughs
--Grades, Cuisine,
+* Grades, Cuisine,
--Violation code
+* Violation code

 ## Team